opencivicdata/scrapers-ca/README.md

 This command creates an `__init__.py` file and a stub `people.py` file within a new directory for the scraper.
 The `__init_.py` file, which describes the jurisdiction, should not require any editing.

 Most jurisdictions have a `geographic_code` that corresponds to a [Standard Geographical Classification (SGC) 2011](http://www.statcan.gc.ca/subjects-sujets/standard-norme/sgc-cgt/2011/sgc-cgt-intro-eng.htm) code.
-Other jurisdictions have a `division_id` that corresponds to am [OCD-ID](https://github.com/opencivicdata/ocd-division-ids).
+Other jurisdictions have a `division_id` that corresponds to an [OCD-ID](https://github.com/opencivicdata/ocd-division-ids).

 ## Develop a scraper